Nonprofit or community organization

 Throughout the week music, dance, icebreakers, drawing and writing exercises are employed as youth and community development tools.
 Every participant keeps their matted and captioned photographs put on display in the community exhibit as well as a photo album of photographs of them working throughout the week and photographs not included in the community exhibit.
 In addition to members of each community, local officials and leaders are also invited to each community exhibit so that the participants' perspectives can be communicated to political decision makers.

-Project Istwa has completed six workshops in Cité Soleil, Hinche, Pétion-Ville, Jacmel, Miragoâne, and Port-Salut.
+Project Istwa has completed six workshops in Cité Soleil, Hinche, Pétion-Ville, Jacmel, Miragoâne, Cap-Haitien, Fort Liberte, Gonaives, Port-de-Paix, Jeremie and Port-Salut.

-Project Istwa plans to conduct at least one workshop in each of the ten departments of Haiti, as well as the batays (impoverished areas where Haitian migrant workers reside) in the Dominican Republic, with the goal of giving Haitian youth all across the island an opportunity to express themselves in a new way.
+Project Istwa plans to conduct workshops in each of the ten departments of Haiti, as well as the bateyes (impoverished areas where Haitian migrant workers reside) in the Dominican Republic, with the goal of giving Haitian youth all across the island an opportunity to express themselves in a new way.

 There are several goals Project Istwa seeks to accomplish.
 First and foremost, the hope is that the participants simply have fun and that they find the workshop fulfilling.
 While that is the main priority, Project Istwa is also designed both as a community building activity and as an empowering exercise that will hopefully leave the children with a feeling that their perspectives and ideas matter.